 - Form 32A

 - Board Directors Resolution

-- Audited Financial Statements for the past 3 years
+- Audited Financial Statements for the past three years

-- Export Performance (3 Years) – Certify true copy by external auditor
+- Export Performance (3 Years) – Certify true copy by an external auditor

 - Equity Structure before and after the Transfer of Shares

 - Future Planning (e.g. expansion project, etc.)

 B. For waiver of equity condition: